allient/create-fastapi-project/fastapi_create_app/templates/basic/README.md

-# FastAPI Project with `new-fastapi-app`
+# FastAPI Project with `create-fastapi-project`

-This is a FastAPI project initialized using [`new-fastapi-app`](https://github.com/allient/new-fastapi-app), designed to provide a quick start for building APIs with [FastAPI](https://fastapi.tiangolo.com/).
+This is a FastAPI project initialized using [`create-fastapi-project`](https://github.com/allient/create-fastapi-project), designed to provide a quick start for building APIs with [FastAPI](https://fastapi.tiangolo.com/).

 ## Getting Started